Gold Deposits at the Zortman-Landusky Mine

 - Technical Resource Document: Extraction and Beneficiation of Ores and Minerals

 Volume 2: Gold.
 This EPA document provides detailed information about the gold mining industry in terms of the wastes associated with gold mining and processing.
 The report briefly characterizes the geology of gold ores and the economics of the industry.
-Specific information from EPA site visits is included for the Brewer Mine, Colosseum Mine, Nerco Minerals Cripple Creek, and the Newmont Gold Company in Nevada. (more info)
+Specific information from EPA site visits is included for the Brewer Mine, Colosseum Mine, Nerco Minerals Cripple Creek, and the Newmont Gold Company in Nevada. ( This site may be offline. )

 - Mineral Resources, Economics and the Environment.
 [Kesler, 1994] This is a textbook that covers mineral resources, economics and the environment. (citation and description)